aurora-is-near/aurora-cloud-console/docs/triggers/manage-user-creation.md

   where user_id = new.id::uuid;

-  -- Set the user's initial team if public.has_metadata_key(new.raw_user_meta_data, 'new_team') then
+  -- Set the user's initial team
+  -- For the case where the user was invited to a specific team if public.has_metadata_key(new.raw_user_meta_data, 'new_team') then
     -- Retrieve team_id from teams where team_key matches new_team value from metadata
     select id into new_team_id